BoevaLab/FREEC/README.md

 To install FREEC, type "make" in the command line.
 If you are using Linux 32bit, please remove 64bit-tags from the Makefile file before building the program.

-Alternatively, you may experiment with a FREEC executable from the **master** branch (w/o locally installed make, C++ compiler) by following the steps:
+Alternatively, you may experiment with a FREEC executable on any OS, w/o installing make and C++ compiler, by following the steps in the **Using Control-FREEC from a container** section.

+***Using Control-FREEC from a container***

+You may experiment with FREEC using a [Docker image](https://www.docker.com/resources/what-container/), prepared by the project's development team.
+By default, the image uses a FREEC executable, compiled from the latest code on the **master** branch.
+Please see [the list of available versions](https://hub.docker.com/repository/docker/knotnote/control-freec/tags?page=1&ordering=last_updated) in case you want to use another version of FREEC.

 1. [Install Docker](https://docs.docker.com/get-docker/).
 2. Get the `knotnote/control-freec:latest` docker image:
    - if you are using Docker Desktop, follow [these instructions](https://docs.docker.com/desktop/dashboard/#pull-the-latest-image-from-docker-hub)
    - or from the console: `docker pull knotnote/control-freec:latest`
 3. Get the config file that you plan to use.
-Add \'/app/data/\' prefix to all data paths.
+Modify all file paths to be absolute.

    Example: